Dependencies and Pre-requisites

 • OTEL or Prometheus will allow you to monitor the pipekit services on their defined metrics ports.
 This is not a strict requirement but is recommended.

-• An in-cluster log aggregation tool such as Loki or Fluentd is recommended to collect logs from the various services.
+• An in-cluster log collection tool such as Fluentd and an aggregation tool (e.g. Loki) is recommended to collect and display logs from the various services.
 This is not a strict requirement but is recommended.

 • The Pipekit services make use of HPAs to scale under load.
 You will need to have the metrics server installed in your cluster in order to make use of this.